-The Student Health/Wellness Center is located on campus to provide basic health and wellness services.
-These include emergency first aid, nursing assessments, advice, referrals, and health/wellness education.
+For Health and Wellness needs, students are directed to the athletic trainer located in the Student Union Building, Athletic Trainers shall provide basic emergency first aid, nursing assessments, advice, referrals, and health/wellness education.

 All students are encouraged to carry their own personal health insurance, while Accident Insurance is automatically provided for students enrolled in six or more credits as a part of their general fees.
-Information on several good health insurance plans is available as needed from the Office of Student Financial Services or the Health and Wellness Center.
+Information on several good health insurance plans is available as needed from the Office of Student Financial Services.

 Oregon State Law requires that all full-time students show proof of receiving a second dose of measles-containing vaccine.
 Students are also asked to provide record of receiving all immunizations mandated by the Oregon Department of Health Services for all public and private schools.
 For more information, see: http://oregon.gov/DHS/ph/imm/school/index.shtml.
 In addition, all students are required to provide a completed Health Information form.
-Completed forms should be submitted at registration, are kept on file in the Student Health and Wellness Center, and are used for health appraisal and personal counseling information.
+Completed forms should be submitted at registration, are kept on file in the Records Office.
 All Health History information is kept confidential and requires student permission for any further distribution.
 International students have additional requirements, as follows: 1.
 Oregon law prohibits foreign students with non-immigrant visas and no measles immunizations from starting classes (or even coming on campus) until they have at least their first measles immunization; they must then get the second measles immunization within a month after school starts or they cannot continue; 2. they must provide proof of tuberculosis Screening (PPD/Mantoux) within six months of entering college.